voiceflow-gallagan/kb-vf-zendesk/README.md

 ### Interactive Prompt

 When the app is not running with PM2, it will start an interactive prompt where you can update the KB or exit the app.
-If you choose to update the KB, it will ask for your KB API key, sitemap URL, whether to force the update and the number of previous days to check for last modification date.
+If you choose to update the KB, it will ask for your KB API key, project ID, sitemap URL, whether to force the update and the number of previous days to check for last modification date.
 Run the application in interactive mode:

 ```bash